 HTTPS calls and redirects them to the

 oxd-server.
 If you want to connect apps to your oxd server via

 oxd-https-extension after deploying, configuring and starting your

-After the oxd package is successfully installed, and your
+After the oxd package is successfully installed, and the

-oxd-server has been configured and started, you can start the
+oxd-server has been configured and started, start the

 oxd-https-extension service by executing the following command:

 oxd-https-extension, move on to configuration.

 For manual installation

 oxd-https.ymlfile in the same directory.
 Configuration explained here